Liverpool slump continues, Palace move fourth

 Goals by Pedro Neto and Enzo Fernandez earned Chelsea the points at Burnley, their third successive league win.

 "Tough game for many reasons, but they did not have one chance," Chelsea coach Enzo Maresca said.
 "I am very happy since I joined this club.
-When you lose one game it is a crisis, when you lose two it is huge crisis.
-But I am still enjoying it."
+When you lose one game it is a crisis, when you lose two it is huge crisis."

 Burnley stayed in the relegation zone with 10 points.

-Wolves welcomed back former defender Rob Edwards as manager but he was given a bleak reminder of the challenge he faces.
+Wolves welcomed back former defender Rob Edwards as manager but he was given a bleak reminder of the challenge ahead.

 "I knew it would not be a quick fix," Edwards said after second-half goals by Daniel Munoz and Yeremy Pino gave Palace a deserved win which moved them into the top four.